Plan Recommendations in the Medicare Market: A Survey of Medicare Intermediaries

 Experimental Design

-Licensed Medicare insurance intermediaries (agents and brokers) are recruited through a B2B commercial respondent panel.
-We may also recruit participants from other online survey platforms or distribute the survey through online forums commonly used by Medicare intermediaries.
+Licensed Medicare insurance intermediaries (agents and brokers) are recruited through a B2B commercial respondent panel, online survey platforms, online forums commonly used by Medicare intermediaries, publicly available intermediary websites and email addresses, and other online distribution channels.
 After screening and consent, respondents answer background questions about their business practices and evaluate a series of hypothetical client profiles.
-We also elicit beliefs about consumers' valuations of different Medicare plan features.
+We also elicit beliefs about consumers' valuations of different Medicare plan features and common business practices in the Medicare market.

 Experimental Design Details